 Build a visual search app with TensorFlow in less than 24 hours

 For a while now, I really wanted to work on a machine learning project, especially since Apple let you import trained model in your iOS app now.
-Last September, I took part of a 24h hackathon for an Ecommerce business, that was my chance to test it.
-The idea was simple: a visual search app, listing recommended products based on a picture.
+Last September, I took part of a 24h hackathon for an e-commerce business, that was my chance to test it.
+The idea was simple: a visual search app, listing similar products based on a picture.

 Dataset and model

 To be able to recommend products based on a picture, the first step is to train a model to classify those pictures and show similar products.
 To do so, best practice is to train a model against the data set of products.
 Lucky me, I had a fashion catalog given for the event but if you need one, Zalando already did one, which helped me a lot to have a structure for the process of the training.

 Since it was a 24h challenge, instead of training (or retraining a model), I used a trained model “InceptionV3” which is known for image classification.
 The rest of our stack was Python code with TensorFlow for the machine learning framework, Keras for the interface to TensorFlow and AWS SageMaker to run our tests.